 The bottom line?
 When buying your 4-season tent, look for a model with large ventilating windows, spacious vestibules, double doors, and plenty of high-density mesh in the inner canopy.

 Having a generously sized vestibule or two and a few interior pockets can significantly enhance a tent’s overall livability.
 Both not only help you locate your gear more easily, but also let you separate wet and dry items, food and clothing, sharps and non-sharps, and your own kit from your partner’s.

-Vestibules also support ventilation, provide a sheltered cooking area, and provide a dry area to change in and out of dirty boots and stow any other items you don’t want to bring inside the tent.
+Vestibules also support ventilation, provide a sheltered cooking area, and provide a dry area to change in and out of dirty boots and stow any other items you don’t want to bring inside.
 If considering a tent with no vestibule, be sure to check the tent’s interior will be large enough to accommodate all the gear you’d normally store there.

 Lastly, we need to mention that 4-season tents are typically an expensive purchase, but there are good budget 4-season tents on the market.

-Ten Best 4-Season Tents for Your Next Camping Trip
+Ten Best Four-Season Tents for Your Next Camping Trip

 Black Diamond Eldorado